Germany’s most beautiful lake

 Eibsee is easily reached by public transport.

-You can take the Eibsee bus from Garmisch-Partenkirchen directly to Eibsee in about 40 minutes.
+You can take the blue Eibsee bus (bus 9840) from Garmisch-Partenkirchen directly to Eibsee in about 40 minutes.

 The last return during summer is at about 20:00.
 From October to mid-June, the last bus returns to town at 19:10.